-Under general direction, assists the Human Resources Director in the administration and coordination of the work of the Human Resources Department, acts for the Director in his/her absence or as designated, and performs related work as required.
+To assist the Human Resources Director in the administration and coordination of the work of the Human Resources Department, act for the Director in their absence or as designated, and perform related work as required.

 This single position class is the assistant department head, appointed by and serving at will to the Human Resources Director.

 SUPERVISION RECEIVED AND EXERCISED

 This position reports to the Human Resources Director and exercises direct supervision over assigned managerial, supervisory, professional, technical, and clerical staff.

 Duties may include, but are not limited to, the following:

 Assist in the overall direction and management of the Human Resources Department.

 Assist in the establishment of overall objectives policy, procedures, projects, and coordinate various Human Resource programs that lead to the achievement of the Department’s Mission.

 Oversee ongoing development and implementation of Human Resources program areas including recruitment, performance management, classification administration, compensation, learning and organizational development, employee engagement, safety, wellness, workers' compensation, leave management, retirement, benefits and payroll administration, administrative and fiscal operations, information technology, and data analytics.